What is EMDR Therapy?

 In 2015, a study conducted on 32 people receiving inpatient treatment for depression demonstrated that 68% of participants receiving EMDR therapy reported full remission after treatment.
 In a follow-up conducted over a year later, the participants reported experiencing fewer depression-related concerns.

 Another study found that 100% of single-trauma victims and 77% of multiple trauma victims no longer had symptoms of PTSD after completing six sessions of EMDR therapy.
 A separate study found that 77% of combat veterans showed no symptoms of PTSD after 12 sessions of EMDR therapy.

-These studies prove that Eye Movement Desensitisation and Reprocessing is indeed a very powerful form of therapy in treating trauma related disorders.
+These studies indicate that Eye Movement Desensitisation and Reprocessing may indeed be a very powerful form of therapy in treating trauma-related disorders.

 What are the benefits of EMDR therapy?